7 Tips for Hiking in the Desert (that you NEED to know)

 The desert is home to plants and animals that can be harmful such as cacti, rattlesnakes, and scorpions, to name a few.

-Do some additional research on the plants and animals that are native to the area you’re hiking.
+Do some additional research on the plants and animals that are native to the area you will be hiking in.
 That way you know what to expect and how to avoid them.
 Knowledge is power!

-If you have any other questions, just ask them in the comments below.
+If you have any questions, just ask me in the comments below!